wryun/rjsone/README.md

     b64decode::--'base64 -d'

-This adds a base64 decode function to the context which accepts a string as input and outputs a string.
-Conversely, if you use :-, this accepts JSON as input and outputs JSON or YAML.
+This adds a base64 decode function to the context which accepts an array (command line arguments) and string (stdin) as input and outputs a string.
+For example, you could use this function like b64decode([], 'Zm9vCg==').
+Conversely, if you use :-, your command must accept JSON as stdin and output JSON or YAML.

-    Usage: rjsone [options] [key:]contextfile [[key:]contextfile ...]
+    Usage: rjsone [options] [[key:[:]][+]contextfile ...]
       -i int
             indentation level of JSON output; 0 means no pretty-printing (default 2) -t string